vvvvalvalval/scope-capture/doc/Tutorial.md

 ```

 `1` is the id of the _Execution Point_ at which our `spy` call just ran.
- Let's use the `sc.api/ep-info` function to get information about that execution point:
+ Now let's use the `sc.api/ep-info` function to get information about that Execution Point.
+ You typically won't use `ep-info` for everyday development, but it's useful for understading what `spy` does:

 ```clojure
 (sc.api/ep-info 1)